AlaaAbouAhmad/abc_updated/README.md

 An updated version of the native python abc (abstract base class) module.

-The module adds a new decorator to the native abc module.
+This module adds a new decorator to the native abc module.
 The new decorator is called "@abstractattribute", and it converts its input into an abstract attribute that can be implemented and initialized as an attribute inside the derived classes' __init__ method,